Teen · Spacing

 The outcome

 Fourteen months after starting, every gap in the upper arch was closed.
 The lower arch was aligned with the space around the absent premolar ideally distributed.
-Her bite was stable.
-She was fitted with a Vivera retainer, with careful counselling about lifelong retention — spacing cases, particularly those involving arch length discrepancy, require dedicated retainer wear to maintain the result.
+His bite was stable.
+He was fitted with a Vivera retainer, with careful counselling about lifelong retention — spacing cases, particularly those involving arch length discrepancy, require dedicated retainer wear to maintain the result.

-She sent a photograph from her school graduation.
-She was smiling in every one.
+He sent a photograph from his school graduation.
+He was smiling in every one.

 Clinical notes (for dental professionals)